This is the problem with modern comedy in a nutshell.

 I watched Iliza’s newest special, Confirmed Kills.

 I wanted to see how a truly original comedy mind works.

 SPOILER ALERT-it’s not even a WWII joke, it’s about a baby boomer coming home from the war to fuck and be racist.
-THANKS, STEPHEN HAWKING.
+THANKS, GENIUS.

 Here are my notes.